No verdict yet in Depp-Heard trial; jury to return Wednesday - NewsBreak

 The seven-person civil jury heard closing arguments Friday and deliberated for about two hours before leaving for the long Memorial Day weekend.
 Jurors then deliberated another seven hours on Tuesday.
 They are scheduled to resume deliberations Wednesday in Fairfax County Circuit Court.

 Depp is suing Heard for $50 million, accusing her of libeling him with a 2018 op-ed she wrote describing herself as “a public figure representing domestic abuse.”
 Heard filed a $100 million counterclaim against the “Pirates of the Caribbean” star after his lawyer called her allegations a hoax.
-Each accuses the other of destroying their career.
+Each accuses the other of destroying their career.‘We are with them:’ MetroHealth sending care packages to Texas

 Testimony during the six-week trial featured a litany of lurid details of their short marriage.
 Heard testified that Depp physically or sexually assaulted her more than a dozen times.
 During his testimony, Depp testified that he never struck Heard, that she concocted the abuse allegations, and that she was the one who physically attacked him, multiple times.